Online reputation management in-and-out: guide, how-to’s, tools and more!

-It’s an algorithm that analyzes text and identifies emotional resonance of a particular text: whether it conveys positive, negative, or neutral emotions.
+Sentiment analysis is an algorithm that analyzes text and identifies emotional resonance of a particular text: whether it conveys positive, negative, or neutral emotions.

 Sentiment analysis is an important piece of online reputation management.
-It identifies both negative and positive comments, reviews and other online mentions of a company, product, or service.
+It identifies both negative and positive comments, reviews, and other online mentions of a company, product, or service.

 It helps you discover what your customers, the media, or the industry media think about: